rob417/introduction/README.md

 <hr>
 <H1> Military Science </H1>

-Here's another cool fact, I work in the Military Science Department as the Scholarship and Enrollment Officer. <br>
+Cool fact, I work in the Military Science Department as the Scholarship and Enrollment Officer. <br>
-This is a good opportunity for me to learn some additional skills to help maintain our web page.
+I hope to learn some additional skills to help maintain our web page.

-This seems like a good time for me to throw out that I can help you pay for college...  ;-)
+This seems like a good time to mention that I can help you pay for college...  ;-)

 <h3> Web Pages and Links </h3>
 Check us out on <a href="https://www.facebook.com/BearBattalionROTC/"> Facebook </a> or <br>